 “Companies such as Apple, Uber, Netflix and Nintendo have successfully used disruption to change the rules of a whole industry by getting the business model right first and using new technologies to achieve their business goals.”

-For better or worse with data
+Data for better or worse

 In the age of big data and industry 4.0 companies should incorporate analytics into their strategic visions, develop the right business processes and build capabilities, in order to capture the value of analytics and to make faster, and better-informed decisions, Stigliani advises.